Mainman002/Linux-OpenTabletUI/README.md

 A Wacom Bamboo Pen Tablet Settings UI for Linux

+( Screenshots are at the bottom of this Readme file )

 [ Videos / Sites Showing The UI In Action  ]
 -